 Using the feedback gathered in step one, your creative team will create a draft of the video.
 Once you have a piece of video content ready in draft form, upload it to your video proofing platform.

-A collaborative video proofing platform is a central cloud-based location where all interested parties can review your video and offer specific feedback timestamped to specific frames or timecodes of the video.
+A collaborative video proofing platform is a central cloud-based location where all interested parties can review your video and offer specific feedback with time-stamped comments on specific frames or timecodes of the video.
 This approach is vital for getting specific, actionable feedback rather than vague suggestions, leading to better proofing and better project outcomes.

 2. Provide reviewer access